8. Panka Bencsik, Richard Dickens, and George MacKerron. (Accepted.) Violence in the Vicinity: The Mental Health Impacts of Nearby Crime. Economica.

 Drug overdose deaths in the U.S. reached a record high of 107,573 in 2021, 75% of which involved opioids.
 In response, hundreds of police departments across the country have begun to divert individuals who possess drugs away from arrest and into substance use treatment.
 This paper evaluates the impact of this approach on future criminal justice system involvement as well as fatal overdose risk using arrest-level variation in diversion eligibility in Chicago between 2010-22.
 Drug arrest diversion primarily benefitted individuals who used narcotics every day, increased connections with substance use treatment, and reduced subsequent arrests, but had no discernible impact on fatal overdose risk.

-(*** graduate student co-author; ** pre-doc co-author; * undergraduate student co-author)
+(** graduate student co-author; ** pre-doc or undergraduate student co-author)

 Calls and Conduct: The Impact of Free Communication on Prison Misconduct. (with Nour Abdul-Razzak, Brandon Domash*, and Omair Gill**)